The Monitoring Well, Reflections on Geology & Society

 Upcoming Events

-Figure 1a – Republic of the Congo
+Figure 1a – Finland

 Credit: CIA World Factbook, public domain

-Figure 1b – Democratic Republic of the Congo
+Figure 1b – Location of Finland

 Credit: CIA World Factbook, public domain

-Figure 2b – Demographic Profile DRC
+Figure 3 – Demographic Profile of Finland

 Geology

-Credit: Figure 2 in Kadima et al, 2011
+Credit: Figure 4 in Huhma et al, 2011

 Resources